Microsoft Azure Administrator Associate Practice Test (AZ-104)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is an Azure Private DNS Zone?
+What is an Alert Rule in Azure Monitor?

 Answer Description